High school students

-Calvin offers a variety of programs that give students from diverse backgrounds access to the college learning environment while still in middle school and high school.
+Calvin offers a variety of programs that give students from diverse backgrounds access to the college learning environment while still in high school.

 Various scholarships are awarded to students from North American ethnic minority groups and other students from culturally diverse backgrounds.
 Selection for these awards is based on information provided on Calvin’s application for admission.

 Calvin’s international admissions office supports international students as they go through the college admissions process, including applying for financial aid.
 This office also coordinates immigration for international students who are admitted to the college.